MadeByMike/madebymike/site/writing/how-to-git.md

 Hopefully I don't need to say it, but you should consider security before storing credentials.

 There are a number of other ways you can authenticate with a remote repository including SSH keys and third-party credential managers.
+I'm not going to cover them here.

 ### Aliases